cwilper/dspace-perftest/doc/sessions.md

 Tiny-E-Recent       | Click link to show more recent submissions Tiny-F-Item         | Click item at top of list Tiny-G-ItemFull     | Click to show full item page

+## Requests

+Transactions are further broken down into a set of HTTP requests that are made for that page visit or download.

+The specific list of requests is dependent on the version of DSpace under test, and is defined in the JMeter test file for that version.
+After a test is complete, average response times and bytes for each request will be listed in the report for each transaction.